RIVER RAID BY ACTIVISION (1982)

 The responsive and almost unlimited gameplay made River Raid, quite possibly, the best game ever released for the Atari 2600.

-Screenshot from the Intellivision version of River Raid
+Screen grabs from the C64 version of River Raid